sagemath/trac_to_gh/Issue 2346.md

 # Issue 2346: Sage needs a simple api for interaction with other applications

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2346

 Original creator: robertwb